sthagen/oasis-open-openc2-yuuki/README.md

 The Consumer class’s main purpose is to deserialize and process OpenC2 Commands,
 route the Command to the correct Actuator function from the Action-Target pair in the Command,
 and then return a serialized OpenC2 Response based on the results of the Command (if applicable).
-This is accomplished by calling the ‘process_command’ function.
+This is accomplished by calling the `process_command` function.

 ```python
 consumer.process_command(command, 'json')